Applying the 5 Languages of Appreciation to your Workplace

 How to Avoid Becoming a Toxic Workplace

 More and more is being discussed about the toxic workplace – and research has shown that millions of people report hating their jobs.
-Dr. White, in research for his upcoming book, Rising Above a Toxic Workplace, has identified those characteristics that create negative workplace environments and the early warning signs employees should pay attention to.
-Additionally, he has created a “survival kit” to help individuals cope with challenging situations and to be able to take care of themselves in an unhealthy environment.
+Dr. White, in research for his new book, Rising Above a Toxic Workplace, has identified those characteristics that create negative workplace environments and the early warning signs employees should pay attention to.
+Additionally, he (along with co-authors, Dr. Gary Chapman and Harold Myra) has created a “survival kit” to help individuals cope with challenging situations and to be able to take care of themselves in an unhealthy environment.
 Be ready to wince with pain (to some of the stories), be encouraged (by the steps that can be taken), and laugh together as Dr. White addresses the realities of negative workplaces but gives instructions on how to avoid becoming one.

 Dr. Paul White is a psychologist, author, speaker, and consultant who makes work relationships work.
 For the past 20 years, he’s improved numerous businesses, government agencies and non-profit organizations byhelping them create positive workplace relationships and environments and raise the level of job satisfaction for both employees and volunteers.